 Typically there are 3 or 4 role players when it comes to the RFP or RFQ process.
 There is a Tenderer aka Bidder / Offeror / Vendor; then there is the Owner which is the parent company — the user or internal department making the request — and last the procurement officer who is the person managing the RFP / RFQ.
 There are others like the accounting department which will pay the vendor and so on.

 Supplier/Vendor: A seller of materials and/or supplies who submits a proposal or quotation on your requirements.

-RFQPro is launching a Step by Step Guide which will explain and help you manage the RFP Process from start to finish and best of all it will include and identify each form you would use during each step of the way.
+RFQPro is launching a Step by Step Guide which will help you manage the RFP Process from start to finish and best of all it includes each form you would use during each step identified in the process.
 All these forms will be provided in edit friendly Microsoft word documents.
-This comprehensive guide and template pack will be provided at a discount to all our subscribers first before we release it to the general public.
-Subscribe and if you have purchased in the past or happen to purchase one of our Template Packs today, you will be given an additional discount over and above our launch price.
-This discount will cover the cost of the price of our existing template packs so purchase with confidence.
+This comprehensive guide and template pack will be provided at a discount to all our subscribers with an additional discount to past or present customers before it is released to the general public.
+Subscribe and purchase any of our template packs today to receive this bonus.

 Most of your business associates are likely aware of the term RFP and what it stands for.
 They might not understand how it is used by purchasing professionals, however they should know it is a formal procurement document sent out to solicit responses from other businesses or suppliers.

 The RFP document is a Request for Proposal form and a company would typically opt to send it out to three or more vendors or suppliers.
 When issued, it is expected the vendors or suppliers you decide to select or include are qualified to generate a desired response to the Buyer’s needs.